Florida Probate

 Types of Probate Administration

-Estates may be administered through a variety of processes, depending upon specific factors.
+Estates may be administered through various processes, depending upon specific factors.
 Your loved one’s estate may be probated through:

 • Formal Administration